janetjoywilson/janetjoywilson.github.io/coaching.md

 ### I'm not just a coach fee schedule

-please contact me   janetjoywilsonca AT gmail DOT com
+let's start a conversation    janetjoywilsonca AT gmail DOT com